protocol/research-website/content/posts/202010-libp2p-compression/index.md

 ## Evaluating how to integrate compression (Stream vs. Message) in Bitswap, the standard block exchange for IPFS

 The data exchange subsystem currently used in IPFS is Bitswap, so we chose to start evaluating compression there.
 There are two relevant compression algorithms used within HTTP: gzip, the most common one, and br the new challenger.
-And there are two main compression strategies used in HTTP: body compression, and the compression of headers using algorithms such as [HPACK](https://blog.cloudflare.com/hpack-the-silent-killer-feature-of-http-2/).
+Then, there are two main compression strategies used in HTTP: body compression, and the compression of headers using algorithms such as [HPACK](https://blog.cloudflare.com/hpack-the-silent-killer-feature-of-http-2/).

 Following a similar approach, we implemented three different compression strategies in Bitswap to evaluate the one that achieved better performance improvements: